-On Friday, October 22, 2021 @ 11:30 AM PDT, Lieff Cabraser partner David Rudolph will speak as part of an upcoming Practising Law Institute virtual program on California Privacy Law 2021.
+On Friday, October 21, 2022, Lieff Cabraser partner David Rudolph will speak as part of an upcoming Practising Law Institute in-person and virtual program on California Privacy Law 2022.
 David will present material on the “Outside Counsel Perspective,” discussing key privacy litigation risks faced by companies, providing an understanding of the plaintiff perspective, and analyzing what steps companies can take to minimize risk.

 For more information regarding speakers, agenda, and registration, visit the Practising Law Institute website.

 About David Rudolph